YanKawaYu/go-socket/README.md

 	gosocket.Run(appConfig, nil, gosocket.GetLog(false), fastLog)
 }
 ```
-And use the Go command to run the demo:
+Make sure you create a `runtime` directory for logging and then use the Go command to run the demo:

 ```
+# create a directory for logging
+$ mkdir -m 777 runtime
 # run example.go and access the server with telnet
 $ go run example.go
 $ telnet 127.0.0.1 8080